jwl-7/c0de_gr1nd/python_explanations/queue_with_max.md

 # Implement a Queue with Max API
-Implement a queue with enqueue, dequeue, and max operations.
-The max operation returns the maximum element currently stored in the queue.
+Design a queue with a max() function.

 ## Solution
 ```python